sketch-afk/payroll-saas-postgree/Readme.md

 - Google provider for OAuth sign-in
 - Custom sign-in callback upserts company records on Google login

-The API uses session-based authorization with `companyId` attached to the token.
+The API uses session-based authorization with companyId attached to the JWT token.

 ## Database Helpers